RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 40 (first-come-first-served basis among students with the following qualifications)
 ### Prerequisites:
 <ins>Third-year undergraduate students and above or graduate students</ins> who:
-1. have an understanding of fundamental programming concepts in Python 3, such as functions, loops, dictionaries, and arrays; familiarity with Pandas data structures; and an understanding of how to compute a regression line
+1. **Required:** have an understanding of fundamental programming concepts in Python 3, such as functions, loops, dictionaries, and arrays; **Recommended:** familiarity with Pandas data structures and an understanding of how to compute a regression line
-2. possess a network environment and hardware satisfying the requirements below
+2. **Required:** possess a network environment and hardware satisfying the requirements below
-3. are able to participate in the entire workshop
+3. **Required:** are able to participate in the entire workshop
 ### Network Environment and Hardware Requirements:
 Desktop or laptop computer capable of running the latest version of Chrome or Firefox as well as a network environment able to provide stable access to a GPU-accelerated server, provided by NVIDIA DLI, in the cloud.
 ### Free Registration (under preparation):
-<a href="" target="_blank">(RU students only)</a>
+Please register on this Microsoft Forms <a href="" target="_blank">page</a>.
+(RU students only)
 ### Instructor:
 <a href="http://www.ice.ci.ritsumei.ac.jp/~ruck/" target="_blank">Ruck Thawonmas</a><img alt="Qries" src="http://www.ice.ci.ritsumei.ac.jp/~ruck/images/17_DeepLearningInstitute_Logo_R1_RBG_University_Ambassador-01.png" height="50"> , <a href="http://en.ritsumei.ac.jp/ise/">College of Information Science and Engineering</a>
 ### Prospective TAs: